awesumrit/Leetcode-patterns/README.md

 ### Kth smallest element in a matrix

 From left-bottom or right-top, count how many numbers (ele) are less than or equal to mid, if ele < k, then low = mid + 1, else high = mid

+### Maximum XOR of Two Numbers in an Array

+Use trie.
+Scan trie and find max xor index... max xor is with number that differs as early as possible because we have stored from MSB to LSB